Flower's Barrow

-Flower’s Barrow is an Iron Age hillfort, built over 2500 years ago, above Worbarrow Bay in Dorset on the south coast of England.
-Flower’s Barrow is located about 11 mile west of Swanage and about 6.25 mile south-west of Wareham.
-It is in the Jurassic Coast World Heritage Site and the Dorset National Landscape area.
+Flower's Barrow is an Iron Age hillfort, built over 2,500 years ago on Rings Hill, above Worbarrow Bay in Dorset on the south coast of England.
+It is located about 11 mile west of Swanage and about 6.25 mile southwest of Wareham.
+It is within the Jurassic Coast World Heritage Site and the Dorset National Landscape area.

-Towering to the north over Worbarrow Bay is Flower’s Barrow ridge, part of the Purbeck Hills, a chalk ridge which runs east to Ballard Point north of Swanage.
+Towering to the north over Worbarrow Bay is Flower's Barrow ridge, part of the Purbeck Hills, a chalk ridge which runs east to Ballard Point north of Swanage.
 The ancient hillfort of Flower's Barrow rises behind the beach at Arish Mell.
 The hill lies directly west of the ghost village of Tyneham.
-Flower’s Barrow has a limited future because the southern part is falling into the sea at Worbarrow Bay due to coastal erosion.
+Flower's Barrow has a limited future because the southern part is falling into the sea at Worbarrow Bay due to coastal erosion.
 Probably more than half of it has already disappeared.

 Military use and access

-Access to Flower’s Barrow hillfort is solely possible by foot, either from Tyneham, with a steep uphill walk, or alternatively from the viewing point and car park at Whiteway Hill walking along the hill to the west.
-Flower’s Barrow is only accessible when the Lulworth Ranges are open to the public.
+Access to Flower's Barrow hillfort is solely possible on foot, either from Tyneham village, with a steep uphill walk, or alternatively from the viewing point and car park at Whiteway Hill, walking along the hill to the west.
+Flower's Barrow is only accessible when the Lulworth Ranges are open to the public.
 The ranges are owned by the Ministry of Defence and are part of the Armoured Fighting Vehicles Gunnery School.
 The more than 2830 ha ranges stretch along the coastline between Lulworth Cove to just west of Kimmeridge.
-Safety warnings about explosives and unexploded shells are posted around the site by the MoD, and visitors are advised to keep to official footpaths and abide to local site notices, because tanks and armoured vehicles are used in this area.
+Safety warnings about explosives and unexploded shells are posted around the site by the MoD, and visitors are advised to keep to official footpaths and abide by local site notices, because tanks and armoured vehicles are used in this area.

 Hillfort

 This early Iron Age hillfort, taken over by the Romans when they invaded, has double and triple ramparts.
 The parallel double ramparts on the east and west flanks are connected along the northern border and are unmistakably visible.
-Because the cliff face acted as defence, it is probable that there were never ramparts along the southern end.
+Because the cliff face acted as defence, probably, there were never ramparts along the southern end.

 Several sections of the interior of the hillfort have been exposed following coastal erosion.
 Hut circles are visible within the interior of the fort.
-During a minor excavation in 1939 fragments of Iron Age pottery, as well as sling-stones and bones were found in a pit near the western entrance.
+During a minor excavation in 1939, fragments of Iron Age pottery, as well as sling-stones and bones, were found in a pit near the western entrance.
 Subsequent landslides have revealed the floor of the hillfort.
 The continual ground disturbances at the southern fringe increase the possibility of further archaeological finds.
-However, the twin hazards of the cliff erosion and the possibility of unexploded military shells from the Lulworth Ranges command extreme caution.
+However, the twin hazards of cliff erosion and the possibility of unexploded military shells from the Lulworth Ranges command extreme caution.
 Visitors are warned to keep to the footpaths and between the yellow MoD markers.

+The site is a Scheduled Monument on the National Heritage List for England (no. 1008141), listed in 1932.